-If you are looking for a digital piano, you probably do not need to be concerned about the semi-weighted keys, rather focusing on graded weighted keys.
+If you are looking for a digital piano, you probably do not need to be concerned about the semi-weighted keys, instead focusing on graded weighted keys.
 Unless you are a professional musician looking for a synthesizer, then semi-weighted keys are more relevant.

-In regards to semi-weighted vs weighted keys, the weighted keys are more relevant to piano players or pianists.
+Regarding semi-weighted vs weighted keys, the weighted keys are more relevant to piano players or pianists.
 For beginners, it is critical to get a keyboard with weighted keys at a minimum, ideally, a graded weighted key action.
 The weighted keys are crucial for developing piano technique and adding colors to any piece you play.

 While the keyboards with unweighted keys are much more affordable, I would not recommend them to beginners who want to learn to play piano.
 Still, there are a few very affordable digital piano models available on the market, such as Donner DDP-20, which is a decent beginner piano with graded weighted keys.